 "Woohoo!
 That'll clear your sinuses!" - You might hear this exclamation from someone who just swallowed a bite of particularly spicy salsa.

-Now there's an effective sinus-clearing nasal spray based on capsaicin, the fiery substance in hot peppers.
+Now on the market are effective sinus-clearing nasal sprays based on capsaicin, the fiery substance in hot peppers.
 In recent research, capsaicin has been used to treat not only sinus problems, but also headaches, pain, inflammation, gastric problems, obesity, and even cancer.

 As the most potent member of a group of chemicals called capsaicinoids, capsaicin is an odorless, flavorless substance that is responsible for the burning sensation caused by chili peppers.
 Chili peppers are the fruits of plants belonging to the Capsicum genus.